 That means that before they seek love, they need to come to terms with their experiences and crucially they need understand what a healthy relationship is.
 They may have grown up in abusive households, witnessed unhealthy relationships from the moment they were born.
 These are deeply rooted problems that they must look to overcome.

-Common indicators that someone falls into this category is an over-eagerness to engage with you, neediness, persistent need for affirmation and unfortunately, victims of abuse tend to have abusive tendencies because it is the only way they know and have experienced in the expression of “love”.
+Common indicators that someone falls into this category is an over-eagerness to engage with you, neediness, and a persistent need for affirmation.
+Unfortunately, victims of abuse can exhibit abusive tendencies as well.

 When seeking out a relationship the goal is to develop a long-standing bond in which you as individuals find a stable platform to grow.
 This means both personal growth and as a whole, together.